Band splitting in bilayer stanene electronic structure scrutinized via first principle DFT calculations: Introduction

-In this paper, we perform the first-principle calculations of bilayer of 2D tin (stanene), stacked similarly to that of the bilayer graphene.
-A similar approach had been used by Kan \textit{et al.}, for performing Density Functional Theory (DFT) studies on the two lattice of stanene, which are stacked upon each other like AB or Bernal-stacked form.
-In their study the bilayer structure had lost its buckling.
-However it has been reported that this structure has a lower energy than free standing stanene making it more stable and having a higher band gap~\cite{Bilayer_Stanene}.
+In this paper, we perform the first-principle calculations of the bilayer of 2D tin (stanene), stacked similarly to that of the bilayer graphene.
+A similar approach had been used by Kan \textit{et al.}, for performing density functional theory~(DFT) studies on the two lattice of stanene, which are stacked upon each other like AB or Bernal-stacked form.
+In their study, the bilayer structure had lost its buckling.
+However, it has been reported that this structure has a lower energy than free-standing stanene making it more stable and having a higher bandgap~\cite{Bilayer_Stanene}.
 We use a similar approach to construct the stanene bilayer keeping the structure and mechanical exfoliation of bilayer graphene as our template.
-The proposed systems were not found to be QSHI, albeit a distinctive attributes of band structure due to band splitting is observed.
+In addition to varying interlayer spacing, we also varied the stacking angles as discussed in section~\ref{sec:method}.
+Interestingly, instead of exhibiting a QSHI nature, the proposed systems displayed distinctive attributes of band structure due to band splitting are observed.